tatsumoto-ren/tatsumoto-ren.github.io/blog/active-immersion.md

 through free-flow immersion alone.
 We have to use dictionaries and create SRS cards in order to really expand our vocabulary.
 The best way to do this is to read extensively.

+## Immersion gets easier over time

+As you begin your AJATT journey, your first reading material will be challenging.
+You will likely encounter numerous unfamiliar grammar patterns and unknown words in nearly every sentence.
+This is a natural part of the learning process.
+The key is to trust in the effectiveness of immersion: the more you read, the easier it becomes.

+Similarly,
+when you first attempt to watch a Japanese drama episode, you may find it difficult to follow along.
+The rapid speech,
+lack of visual cues,
+and underdeveloped listening skills can make it challenging to understand.
+However,
+as you consistently engage with this type of content, your listening comprehension will steadily improve.

+Both reading and listening are essential skills, and it is crucial to dedicate time and effort to developing proficiency in both areas.
+With persistence and a commitment to immersion, you will witness a gradual yet significant enhancement in your overall language abilities.